 Transformational progress has been made in this goal due to LADEE, the two ARTEMIS spacecraft, LRO LAMP, M3, and new modeling tools.
 This progress has created both a greater understanding of the volatile cycle (including a water system and hydrogen cycle) but also creates more questions on the hydrogenation, hydroxylation, and hydration occurring on the lunar surface.
 Key observations include the reports of concentrations of hydroxyl in the mid-latitude surfaces as detected in the 2.8-micron absorption feature in the IR reflectance spectrum (Pieters et al., 2009; Sunshine et al., 2009; Clark, 2009; McCord, 2011; Li and Milliken, 2017) (Figure 8.1).
-This surface reflectance feature may even exhibit a diurnal effect (Sunshine et al., 2009; Li and Milliken, 2017), suggesting a dynamic surface hydroxylation, more observational evidence is needed to confirm this possibility.
+This surface reflectance feature may even exhibit a diurnal effect (Sunshine et al., 2009; Li and Milliken, 2017), suggesting a dynamic surface hydroxylation, but more observational evidence is needed to confirm this possibility.
 Both solar wind and meteoritic infall have been considered as a source for this hydroxylation.
 LAMP UVS reflectance at 160-170 nm suggest surficial water content exhibits a diurnal effect (Hendrix et al., 2012).
-The LADEE NMS and UVS have detected exospheric water and OH enhancements during meteor showers, suggesting the external delivery of water/ OH to the surface during such events.
+The LADEE NMS and UVS have detected exospheric water and OH enhancements during meteor showers, suggesting the external delivery of water/OH to the surface during such events.
 Consistent with this concept, LAMP also detected a surface frost with 1-2 wt% water residing on the floors of PSRs (Gladstone et al., 2012; Hayne et al., 2015).
 It was argued that this frost could be in dynamic equilibrium with competing environmental processes: local delivery of water via meteoritic infall and surficial losses including photon stimulated desorption via Lyman and prompt fractional loss via meteoritic vaporization.
-In 2007, the possibility of surface volatiles like water and OH forming at midlatitudes and the poles was mostly speculative, but now thanks to Chandrayaan-1, Cassini, and Deep Impact/EPOXI, solid observational evidence for their presence exists.
+In 2007, the possibility of surface volatiles like water and OH forming at mid-latitudes and the poles was mostly speculative, but now in the LRO/LADEE era there exists solid observational evidence for their presence.
 However, important work remains to identify the sources of this mid-latitude hydroxyl and water, and to definitively determine if this component varies diurnally.
+Because LADEE was in an equatorial orbit, no progress has been made in terms of determining whether this (possibly) migrating component is transported to PSRs or whether this could be the source of the frost and deeper hydrogen layers observed within the PSRs (e.g., Goal 4b).

 Figure 8.1.
-A color composite produced from M3 spectra where blue areas have a stronger 3-μm absorption related to the presence of OH/H20 (Pieters et al., 2009).
+A color composite produced from M^3 spectra where blue areas have a stronger 3- μ m absorption related to the presence of OH/H2O (Pieters et al., 2009).